Kratom Guides

 (LEGAL)

-Kratom is currently legal in the state of Colorado.
-However, it is not in the towns of Parker and Monument.
-In 2017, Denver has restricted use for human consumption.
-The Denver Department of Public Health and Environment decided to restrict the distribution and possession of the herb for human consumption in 2017.
+Kratom is currently legal in Colorado.
+However, it is not legal in the towns of Parker and Monument.
+It’s also illegal to sell kratom for human consumption in Denver.

 Connecticut